awsdocs/amazon-athena-user-guide/doc_source/ctas-insert-into-etl.md

 2019-10-31 13:06:57  412.7 KiB artifacts/athena-ctas-insert-into-blog/2010.csv0101
 ```

 The file sizes in this sample are relatively small\.
-By merging them into larger files, you can reduce the total number of files, enabling faster query execution\.
+By merging them into larger files, you can reduce the total number of files, enabling better query performance\.
 You can use CTAS and INSERT INTO statements to enhance query performance\.

 **To create a database and table based on the sample dataset**